eedorenko/missionedge-plat-control-plane-seed/docs/application-registration.md

 > **Note**
 >
-> The BigBang control plane seed creates a default workspace (called `coral-applications`) with a default target (called `void`).
+> The BigBang control plane seed creates a default workspace (called `coral-applications`) with default targets (`development` and `production`).
 By default, all applications will be registered to this workspace.
-Additionally, the target is simply a template for the platform team to modify as needed.
-It is not intended to have clusters associated to it, and as deployed, the target could be used only to test the registration process.
+Additionally, these targets are based off the sample edge clusters provided in this repo (`dev-airplane` and `prod-airplane`) and simply provide a starting point.
+Platform teams are encouraged to modify as needed.

 ## The BigBang application registration process